 It is important for you to find ways to keep your chickens cool during the hot summer temperatures due to a number of reasons.
-First and foremost, high temperatures, 90 degrees Fahrenheit (32Celcius) and above, usually lead to a significant dip in egg production; as the heat stresses the birds.
-In severe cases, high summer temperatures can even cause death in chickens.
+Here are my top tips on how to keep chickens cool in Summer.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement